SJTU-IPADS/HEDB/README.md

 **Option-1**: To build an encrypted database (EDB), one can place an entire database into an isolated domain, or confidential computing unit (like Intel SGX, AMD SEV, Intel TDX, ARM Realm, IBM PEF, AWS Nitro, Ant HyperEnclave, and whatever you name it).
 We call it Type-I EDB.
 Sadly, Type-I would prevent database admins, or DBAs, from managing the database, right?
 If DBAs were able to log into the DBMS, they would inspect any user data.

 **Option-2**: Cloud DBaaS vendors such as Azure, Alibaba, Huawei and others provision operator-based EDBs.
-You can dive into the source code to navigate how to build such an EDB using PostgreSQL' [user-defined types (UDTs)](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/hedb--1.0.sql) and [user-defined functions (UDFs)]((https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/udf)).
+You can dive into the source code to navigate how to build such an EDB using PostgreSQL's [user-defined types (UDTs)](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/hedb--1.0.sql) and [user-defined functions (UDFs)](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/udf).
 We call it Type-II EDB.
 Type-II EDB allows a DBA to log into the database, but keeps data always in ciphertext to avoid potential leakage.
 Cool!

-Sad again, we have discovered an attack named "Smuggle".
-You can find how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which reveals an integer column in TPC-H. The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct an oracle.
+However, for Type-II, we have discovered an attack named "Smuggle".
+You can find how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which reveals an integer column in TPC-H. The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct oracles.

 ## Smuggle Attacks

 Here is a minimal working example.

 1. **Constructing oracles**:
-   i.
-With ÷, DBAs obtain the ciphertext of '1' by dividing a number by itself. ii.
-With '1', DBAs construct all encrypted integers by iteratively + the cipher '1' to a counter.
+   1. With ÷, DBAs obtain the ciphertext of '1' by dividing a number by itself.
+   2. With '1', DBAs construct all encrypted integers by iteratively + the cipher '1' to a counter.

 2. **Recovering secrets**: With =, DBAs recover encrypted values by comparing them with known ciphertexts.